-- 4. Click on the ... button next to Start point(x, y) and choose the location tagged with Starting Point in the picture.
-Enable the snapping options for an accurate selection.
+- 4. Click on the ... button next to Start point (x, y) and choose the location tagged with Starting Point in the picture.
 The coordinates of the clicked point are added. - 5.
 Do the same thing, but choosing the location tagged with Ending point for $End\ point\ (x,\ y)$ - 6.
 Clique no botão Executar: